aclement-devalto/prome-chrome-extension/README.md

 ## Troubleshooting

+### Ruby version should be >= 2.1

+If your Ruby version is lower than 2.1, an error will be raised when you runs **bundle install**.
+Make sure you use a Ruby version which is at least 2.1.

 ### Request failed

 If the Dispatcher daemon is not running (or crashed), a command executed in Chrome devtools panel will promptly display a "Request failed" message.
 Just runs the launch command for the Dispatcher daemon to fix the problem.